 The Company has entered into multiple general corporate financing arrangements with third parties.
-The arrangements are generally evidenced in the form of a promissory note and require monthly or quarterly interest-only payments until maturity.
-Certain corporate notes are secured by the otherwise unencumbered assets of the Company.
+The arrangements are generally evidenced in the form of an unsecured promissory note and require monthly or quarterly interest-only payments until maturity.
 The loans generally have a 12-month term and may be extended upon the mutual agreement of the lender and the borrower.
 Management believes it can come to a mutual agreement with each lender to extend the maturities of the notes for an additional 12-month term.